slhck/SubjectivePlayer/README.md

 - Bitrate: Use CRF (`-crf 18` or lower in FFmpeg) for good quality that should be visually lossless but still reasonable in size
 - Container: MP4

+Note: Depending on hardware capabilities, some devices may have limitations on maximum resolution or bitrate.
+On the other side of the spectrum, if the device has HEVC hardware decoding support, you may consider using H.265/HEVC for better compression efficiency or quality.

 ### Prepare Playlists

 Each user who will take part in the test must have their own playlist file specifying the videos to be shown and rated.